rojha8/rojha8.github.io/index.md

 comments: false
 ---

-I am a student in Operations Research at Georgia Tech.
+I am a PhD student in Operations Research at Georgia Tech.

 Prior to this, I graduated from IIT Kharagpur, with a B.Tech in Industrial and Systems Engineering.
 I completed my B. Tech thesis on Supply Chain Modelling under the supervision of <a href="https://scholar.google.co.in/citations?user=xDL-rrsAAAAJ&hl=en/">Prof. M. K. Tiwari.</a> Next, I worked as an Operations Research consultant at TCG Digital.